Opening Hours: 10-4 Tuesday through Sunday.

-The Denmans Garden Tea Rooms are now serving Afternoon Tea daily by reservation and will be serving Christmas dinners the first 3 Sundays in December, also by reservation!
+The Denmans Garden Tea Rooms are now serving Afternoon Tea daily by reservation.
 Please see below for more information and the menus.

 "We thoroughly enjoyed our visit on Saturday...